smartninja/wd1-exercises/lesson14/my-first-project/README.md

 # About

-Basic boilerplate code for Google App Engine projects.

-### Instructions

-1. Fork this project
-1. Clone the forked repository (on your profile)
+Basic GAE project with Jinja templating engine

+# Usage

+1. Click on Download ZIP
+2. Save on your disk and unzip
+4. Build something nice ;)
-2. Run the code with Google App Engine Launcher (File/Add existing application) or with this command: `python dev_appserver.py ./`
+5. Run the app with this command: `dev_appserver.py ./`
-3. In Launcher click on the app and then Run and Browse.
-If you ran the app from the command line, open your browser and go to: `http://localhost:8080/fakebook.html`
+6. Open your browser and go to: `http://localhost:8080`